Audit Committee

 Ethics and Conduct Committee

-(i) to promote the dissemination of the Code of Ethics and Conduct within the Company, as well as to third parties,
+(i) to promote the dissemination of the Code within the Company, as well as to third parties;

-(ii) to examine and evaluate issues presented to the Committee regarding the responsibility, behavior and ethics of employees and partners of the Company and its affiliates, providing conclusive opinions and, if necessary, recommendations for the solution of situations submitted for analysis,
+(ii) to examine and evaluate issues presented to the Committee regarding the responsibility, behavior and ethics of the Crewmembers and partners of the Company and its affiliates, providing conclusive opinions and, if necessary, recommendations for the solution of situations submitted for analysis;

-(iv) to request information, data and statements from any employee of the Company or its affiliates, with the purpose of clarifying the issues under analysis,
+(iv) to request information, data and statements from any Crewmember, with the purpose of clarifying the issues under analysis;

 (v) in case of reports of non-compliance, to initially check their admissibility, and then formalize the process.
-The proceedings initiated by the Committee shall be concluded within an average term of 40 (forty) calendar days,
+The proceedings initiated by the Committee shall be concluded within an average term of forty (40) calendar days;

-(vi) to propose sanctions to employees of the Company or its affiliates, as well as to third parties, in accordance with the current legislation and disciplinary measures provided for in the Company‘s internal policies
+(vi) to propose sanctions to Crewmembers, as well as to third parties, in accordance with the current legislation and disciplinary measures provided for in the Company‘s internal policies;

-(vii) to maintain the confidentiality of all information of which it has knowledge due to the Committee’s activities, considering the confidential nature of such information,
+(vii) to maintain the confidentiality of all information of which it has knowledge due to the Committee’s activities, considering the confidential nature of such information; and

-(viii) to propose amendments to the Code of Ethics and Conduct.
-The proposed amendments shall be analyzed and approved by the Company‘s Governance Committee and submitted to approval by the Company‘s Board of Directors.
+(viii) to propose amendments to the Code, which shall be analyzed and approved by the Company‘s ESG Committee and submitted to approval by the Company‘s Board of Directors.

 ---|---|